fshafiee/laravel-once/README.md

 }
 ```

-2. Instatiate a rollable task wherever the logic encapsulated by `perform` method was previously called.
+2. Instatiate a rollable task wherever the logic encapsulated by the `perform` method was previously called.

-Considering that there is a subscriber for a this single side-effect:
+Considering that there is a subscriber for this single side-effect:

 ```php
 namespace App\Subscribers;